 We have the Roseman moves (a, b, c, e, f, g) presented in \cite{Ros98} and the move (h) presented in \cite{AMW17}.
 We present them in Figure \ref{RoseB}.
 In \cite{Ros98}, Roseman introduced seven moves; the additional move (d), not shown, follows from the other six Roseman moves \cite{Yas05}.

-For simplicity, we present only the one valid combination of the height colors for each of those moves.
-The other valid moves are assumed to be the mirror moves (changing the color order to some other admissible one); more details are in \cite{CKS04}.
+For simplicity, we present only one valid combination of the height colors for each of those moves.
+The other valid moves are understood to be the mirror moves (changing the color order to some other admissible one); more details are in \cite{CKS04}.

 \begin{theorem}[\cite{Ros98, AMW17}] Two diagrams represent equivalent immersed surface-links if and only if one of them may be achieved from the other by a finite sequence of moves (a, b, c, e, f, g, h) allowing an isotopy of the diagram in $\mathbb{R}^3$. \end{theorem}